squareops/road-to-devops/Level-3/M2-HandsOnKubernetes/L04-ApplicationDeploymentKubernetes.md

 ![](Images/a40.png)

 Make sure you have built and updated the deployment files with your docker images respectively
-1. update image in sa-logic-deployment.yaml
+1. Update image in sa-logic-deployment.yaml

 ![](Images/a41.png)

-2. update image in sa-web-app-deployment.yaml
+2. Update image in sa-web-app-deployment.yaml

 ![](Images/a43.png)

-3. update the host name in the ingress-web.yaml file
+3. Update the host name in the ingress-web.yaml file

 ![](Images/a44.png)

-4.
-Firstly deploy logic deployment and logic service by running the following commands
+4. Firstly deploy logic deployment and logic service by running the following commands

 ```
 kubectl apply -f sa-logic-deployment.yaml